kobalab/XiuMai/README.md

 # DESCRIPTION

-XiuMai is web site construction tool.
+XiuMai is website construction tool.
 It works on perl 5.8.1 or later.

 But now, I'm trying refactoring.
 This release (on github) **doesn't work yet!**